regex-modificadores-inline

 What are inline modifiers in regular expressions and how to use them

-Inline modifiers are very similar to flags, but we can include them directly within a regular expression.
+Inline modifiers are very similar to flags, but they can be included directly within a regular expression.

-That is to say, unlike global modifiers that apply to the entire expression, inline modifiers allow us to modify the behavior of the expression only in the part where they are inserted.
+That is, unlike global modifiers that apply to the entire expression, inline modifiers allow us to modify the behavior of the expression only in the part where they are inserted.

-Not all languages and tools will support inline modifiers
+Not all languages and tools will have compatibility with inline modifiers

 Inline modifiers are specified using the syntax (?mod), where mod is the modifier we want to apply.